Video Monetization

 We don’t believe in generic “best to worst” rankings because each platform excels at something specific.
 Sometimes Uscreen will be the right fit, and sometimes it won’t be – we’ll be direct about that.
 Because proper user-product matches create thriving creators, and that’s what ultimately matters.

-Okay, with that out of the way, let’s take a look at the top video monetization platforms!
+Okay, with that out of the way, let’s take a look at how to choose the best video monetization platform for you.
+Or, skip ahead to dive straight into our top picks!

 Who is YouTube best for?
 Beginner video creators looking to start monetizing their videos for the first time through ad revenue and sponsorships .